Training Pillars Of Straightness Training

 Step 2: Work in hand

-In work in hand we can take it a step further.
+In work in hand, you can take it a step further.

-• In hand we practice all lateral movements to address all six keys of Straightness Training without the additional weight of the rider.
+• In hand, you practice all lateral movements to address all six keys of Straightness Training without the additional weight of the rider.

-• These exercises in hand are to improve agility, flexibility, strength and coordination and to prepare the horse for riding.
+• In hand work will improve agility, flexibility, strength and coordination, and prepares your horse for riding.

 Step 3: Riding

-Once the horse has become stronger and more supple by doing groundwork, longeing and work in hand, you can start to prepare the horse for riding.
+Once your horse has become stronger and more supple by doing groundwork, longeing and work in hand, you can start to prepare your horse for riding.

 • With a young horse this will be done on the longe with a helper from the ground.
 Once the young horse has got accustomed to the rider and the aids, the horse can move freely around the arena.